-Joint Ventures are not automatically covered by HDI's Liability policy wording.
-When an institution enters into a Joint Venture it should be declared to HDI so insurance cover can be considered.
+Joint Ventures are not automatically covered by HDI's liability policy wording.
+When an institution enters into a Joint Venture it should be declared to HDI to allow for insurance cover to be considered.

 HDI would need to know following arrangement details: